flatironinstitute/CryoLike/docs/source/usage/imageConversion.rst

 split those images into multiple output stacks, but it will not combine images from multiple inputs into a single stack.

-The underlying converter can apply either logic to either type of input; please see the
-TODO: API XREF HERE for more information.

 .. admonition:: Example

   Suppose we have ``A.mrc``, ``B.mrc``, and ``C.mrc``, which have 7, 2, and 6 images,